Citizens for Limited Taxation is the largest taxpayers

 statewide petition drives (1997 and 1999) with the intent of rolling

-back the eleven-year old "temporary" income tax increase.
+back the eleven-year old "temporary" income tax increase

-The first effort was defeated by the
+petition signature drive effort was defeated by the

 Massachusetts Teachers Association and the Tax Equity Alliance of